-The Sony Alpha A7 and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in October 2013 and October 2017.
+The Sony Alpha A7 and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in October 2013 and October 2017.
 Both the A7 and the A7R III are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
-The A7 has a resolution of 24 megapixel, whereas the A7R III provides 42.2 MP.
+The A7 has a resolution of 24 megapixels, whereas the A7R III provides 42.2 MP.

 The physical size and weight of the Sony A7 and the Sony A7R III are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is somewhat larger (2 percent) than the Sony A7.
 Moreover, the A7R III is substantially heavier (37 percent) than the A7.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.